pemcg/manageiq-automation-howto-guide/chapter15/provisioning_objects.md

 miq_provision.user_message=
 ```

-...the most important of these probably being ```.execute``` which launches the VM provisioning job.
+The most important of these is probably `.execute` which launches the VM provisioning job.

 ### The Source Object